Strengthening Mental Health Supports

 This complimentary webinar series is designed to strengthen mental health supports that address the needs of children who have experienced/art at risk of experiencing significant trauma.

-Book Study: Mindfulness Practices: Cultivating Heart Centered Communities where Students Focus and Flourish
+Book Study Series: Mindfulness Practices: Cultivating Heart Centered Communities where Students Focus and Flourish

-Join us for a discussion with two of the book’s authors, Christine Mason, Ph.D. and Michele Rivers Murphy, Ed.D., as they share the importance of mindfulness practice as a school leader and the planned agenda for the book study.
+We are conducting a discussion series with two of the book’s authors, Christine Mason, Ph.D. and Michele Rivers Murphy, Ed.D., as they share the importance of mindfulness practice as a school leader.
 Mindfulness Practices explains, through research, the influential power mindfulness can have on reducing trauma and how this can positively affect a school’s culture, staff morale, instruction, and learning.

 For more information on the Childhood-Trauma Learning Collaborative, contact CEI’s Executive Director Dr. Christine Mason.